jagnani73/matic-docs/docs/maintain/validate/kb/known-issues.md

 sudo bor snapshot prune-state --datadir  /usr/bin/bor
 ```

 The default --datadir is `/usr/bin/bor`.

-5.Once the pruning is completed, you will see success logs and details.
+5. Once the pruning is completed, you will see success logs and details.
 Then start Bor again:

 ```bash
 sudo service bor start